ScottRichardsCG/Psiora/README.md

 ## Requirements

-Psiora requires SDL 1.2 and QT5
+Psiora requires SDL 2.0.5 and QT5

 ## Compiling (Windows and Linux)

 If you are using windows you may find it easier to install QtCreator to compile the "psiora.pro" file.
 The code has been created to work with either the MSVC or GCC version of the compiler and libraries.
+You may need to change the paths in "psiora.pro" to your library paths on windows.

 Alternatively you can build the program with qmake.